-Brittany T. Oliver is an advocate, educator, public speaker, movement connector and communicator who uses a race equity lens to approach her interests within the arts, social justice and the environment.
+Brittany T. Oliver is a movement advocate, educator, public speaker, connector and communicator who uses an equity lens to approach her interests within the arts, social justice and the environment.

 Brittany is the Digital Communications and Advocacy Manager at the Democratic Party of Maryland.
-Previously, she was the Police Accountability Program Coordinator and Communications Associate for four years at American Civil Liberties Union of Maryland, a nonpartisan, non-profit organization dedicated to defending civil rights and liberties.
-After the Baltimore Uprising, Brittany organized a number of community discussions to address the intersections of gender and policing and worked tirelessly to help implement the consent decree through coalition-building and partnerships.
+Previously, she was the Police Accountability Program Coordinator and Communications Associate at American Civil Liberties Union of Maryland, a nonpartisan, non-profit organization dedicated to defending civil rights and liberties.
+After the Baltimore Uprising, Brittany organized a number of community discussions to address the intersections of gender and policing and worked tirelessly to assist in implementing the consent decree through coalition-building and partnerships.

 Brittany's passion for social justice began at the age of 15, when she petitioned her high school to offer African-American classes so students like herself could learn about more about their history.
 A native of West Baltimore, Brittany studied visual art intensively until she went off to college to earn a Bachelor of Science in Mass Communication from Towson University to use her skills to bring people together with an impetus for social change.
 Raised by her mother and grandmother, she grew up witnessing how society treated single Black women of inner city communities, which led to investigate the intersections of race, class and gender as the theoretical and political framework for understanding the Black woman’s condition and struggle for liberation.

-She has been a featured speaker for Amnesty International's Human Right's Conference, Johns Hopkins University, the Global Women's Institute, Center on Applied Feminism at the University of Baltimore and more.
+Most recently, Brittany was named a 2017 VIP (Very Important Professional) List winner by the Daily Record for her work over the years.
+Brittany has been a featured speaker for Amnesty International, Johns Hopkins University, the Global Women's Institute at George Washington University, the Center on Applied Feminism at the University of Baltimore and more.